Welfare Reform

 Overview

-The Welfare Reform Act 2009 amended UK social security law, gave disabled people more control over services, reformed child maintenance, and altered birth registration processes.
+The Welfare Reform Act 2009 amended UK social security law, gave disabled people more control over services, reformed child maintenance, and made changes to birth registration.
+Key changes included the abolition of income support and the introduction of new work-related activity requirements for benefit claimants.

 Description